i8wia8qo/maze-runner-game/core/src/README.txt

 When we stitched the levels together for the first time, it was really fun to play the game.

-ONE IMPORTANT TIP FOR PLAYING, to
+ONE IMPORTANT TIP FOR PLAYING, to reach the necht level the player has to touch the bottom of the door Sprite.
+There is a small collision rectangle.

 ######################################